puneetsran/okcupid/README.md

 I extracted the OkCupid dataset from [Kaggle](https://www.kaggle.com/andrewmvd/okcupid-profiles) in CSV format.
 The single .csv file was used throughout my entire project.
 Age, income, and height were the only numeric features, and all others being type object.

 ## Missing Values
 The OkCupid dataset had many rows and columns with missing values (i.e. null).
-The features income, and offspring were completely removed as they had over 59% missing values or values which were out of range (income: -1).
+The features `income`, and `offspring` were completely removed as they had over 59% missing values or values which were out of range (income: -1).

 ![null values](https://github.com/puneetsran/okcupid/blob/master/figures/null_values.png?raw=true)